refinedev/refine/documentation/blog/2021-11-29-refine-vs-admin-bro.md

 ### Features

 - Configuration: One-line setup with superplate.
 Project setup is very simple.
 Using superplate you can choose the content of your project and the features you want to add.

 - UI: You have full control over the UI elements.
 Fully customizable, open to use.
 Works seamlessly with Ant Design.

--   Out-of-the-box: Routing, networking, authentication, state managment, i18n and UI.
+- Out-of-the-box: Routing, networking, authentication, state management, i18n and UI.

 - SSR: **refine** can be used with Next.js and Remix to SSR your pages.

 - React Location: React Location router provider support

 ### SSR - Next.js Support